10 Reasons Why For Sale By Owners in Real Estate Aren’t Successful

 It’s important that if you plan on selling your home by yourself, you understand that the contract is more involved than just the price the buyer is offering.
 Certainly the offer price is important, but the fact a contract has fewer contingencies should also not be ignored.

-FSBOs Don’t Know How To Handle The Home Inspection Findings
+Reason #6 FSBOs Fail: They Don’t Know How To Handle The Home Inspection Findings

 Most home buyers want to have a home inspection and there are many reasons why a home buyer should have a home inspection when buying a home.
 One of the most common reasons why FSBOs fail in real estate is because the homeowner does not know how to handle the home inspection phase of the real estate transaction.